What is Gap insurance?

 Finance Gap insurance

-One of the most basic products on the market (and quite often a feature of other types of Gap cover), this helps you pay off any outstanding loans on your car if it’s written off.
+One of the most basic products on the market (and quite often a feature of other types of Gap cover), this helps you pay off any outstanding loan payments on your car if it’s written off.
 However, this usually won’t include payments for negative equity.
 See below.

-Find out more: Return to invoice Gap review
+Find out more in our Return to invoice Gap review

 Vehicle replacement Gap insurance

-Rather than helping you reach the amount you paid for the car, vehicle replacement Gap insurance bridges the distance between your car insurance payout and the cost of replacing your vehicle with a new one.
-Many providers offer finance Gap insurance as part of this product, to also cover the cost of borrowing.
+Rather than helping you reach the amount you paid for the car, vehicle replacement cover bridges the distance between your car insurance payout and the cost of replacing your vehicle with a new one.

 Return to value Gap insurance